Trade Stock Indices

 Margin Requirement per 1 Lot - $ 12

-NB: Even though general trend is generally moves upwards, as a stock indices trader you have to factor in daily market volatility, on some days the index might oscillate or even retrace, market pull back may also be substantial at times and therefore as a trader you need to time your trade entry precisely using this trading strategy: trade strategy & at the same time use proper money management rules just in case of more unexpected volatility in the market movement.
-About equity management rules in index topics: What is stock index equity management and stock index money management methods.
+NB: Even though general trend is in general moves upwards, as a stock indices trader you've got to factor in daily market volatility, on some days the index might oscillate or even retrace, market pull back may also be substantial sometimes and therefore as a trader you need to time your entry precisely using this trading strategy: trade strategy & at the same time use proper money management rules just in case of more unexpected volatility in the market movement.
+About equity management rules in index topics: What is stock index equity management & stock index money management methods.

 Forex Seminar Gala